easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_02_Lmod.md

     a package available, and the list of ways to make a module available may also be incomplete.

-    The problem is somewhat aggrevated on LUMI because the Cray PE hierarchy sits next to the hierarchy of the software stack as the Cray PE is installed separately and hence cannot be integrated in the way the Lmod developer had in mind.
+    The problem is somewhat aggravated on LUMI because the Cray PE hierarchy sits next to the hierarchy of the software stack as the Cray PE is installed separately and hence cannot be integrated in the way the Lmod developer had in mind.